Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 NCR (Noida and Gurgaon): A Digital and Consulting Hub

-The National Capital Region remains one of India’s top six GCC markets.
-It is a preferred destination for consulting, data analytics, cybersecurity and cloud services, with strong demand from tech and service firms.
+The National Capital Region is one of India’s top six GCC markets, known for consulting, analytics, cybersecurity, and cloud services.

 Advantages: